sylvain-prevost/maui_nfc_hce/README.md

 Notes:
 - A delay of 500ms has been introduced in the code to simulate workload.
-- Albeit NFC NDEF TAGs APIs are now available, Apple has not opened their NFC HCE API, with no indication they plan to :( , hence it is not available on iOS.
+- Albeit NFC NDEF TAGs APIs are now available, sadly Apple has not opened their NFC HCE API, with no indication they plan to in near future. :(.
+Hence it is not available on iOS.

 Screenshot of application running on Samsung Galaxy S8, Android v9 - API 28.